SCEP payload settings

-Certificate expiry notification threshold
+Certificate expiration notification threshold

 Key Size and Usage

-If your CA uses HTTP, use this field to provide the fingerprint of the CA’s certificate, which the device uses to confirm the authenticity of the CA’s response during enrolment.
+If your CA uses HTTP, use this field to provide the fingerprint of the CA’s certificate, which the device uses to confirm the authenticity of the CA’s response during enrollment.
 You can enter a SHA1 or an MD5 fingerprint, or select a certificate to import its signature.

 Allow export from the Keychain